akolbo/starter-theme/README.md

 3. Motifs

 ## Types of Design Pieces
-1. Utilities
+1. Utilities - Items that Execute Function or Action
-(Navigation, Search, Cart, User Sign-In, Forms, Access Signin )
+( Navigation, Search, Cart, User Sign-In, Forms, Access Signin )
 2. Descriptive Topics
 Things that are quantifiable.
 Client list (also a good credibility builder).
 (ex.
 We *are/have/do/make* this | Jon's hair *is* brown.
 Our supporters *are* the following companies.
 We *have* many lamps | These companies *are* already testing better with Cypress )